weapons-and-armor

 Table of Contents

-In the 14th and 15th centuries, the Janissaries were primarily expert archers, fighting as disciplined infantry that could unleash devastating volleys.
+In the 14th and 15th centuries, Janissaries were primarily expert archers, fighting as disciplined infantry that could unleash devastating volleys.
 They wore lighter armor compared to European knights, prioritizing mobility.
 The capture of Constantinople in 1453 demonstrated their effectiveness, but it was the 16th century that saw a profound transformation in their arsenal.
-The Janissaries became early adopters of the matchlock musket, integrating it into their tactics with devastating effect.
+Janissaries became early adopters of the matchlock musket, integrating it into their tactics with devastating effect.
 For the next two hundred years, they were the vanguard of Ottoman expansion.
-However, by the late 17th and 18th centuries, the corps began to resist military innovation, clinging to their traditional weapons and political power rather than adopting newer flintlock muskets and bayonets.
-This stagnation ultimately led to their obsolescence and the Auspicious Event of 1826, when the corps was annihilated by Sultan Mahmud II's loyalist forces.
+However, by the late 17th and 18th centuries, the corps began to resist military innovation, clinging to traditional weapons and political power rather than adopting newer flintlock muskets and bayonets.
+This stagnation ultimately led to their obsolescence and the Auspicious Event of 1826, when the corps was annihilated by Sultan Mahmud II’s loyalist forces.

 The Armor of the Janissaries